Goat Grinding Teeth: Causes, Treatment, and Prevention

 Laminitis Can Cause Teeth Grinding

-Laminitis is a condition of the goat’s hoof when the tissue inside the hoof swells, leading to inflammation.
-As it walks around, the swelled part is pushed against the inner hoof wall causing pain.
+Laminitis is a condition of the goat’s hoof when the tissue inside the hoof swells, leading to inflammation, pain and teeth grinding.
+As the goat walks around, the swelled part is pushed against the inner hoof wall causing pain.
 If not checked, it can aggravate the founder, leading to deformities in the hoof.

 Emotional Causes of Teeth Grinding